Suraj151/esp8266-framework/README.md

 #### 6.2.16 TLS (no provider; transport hookup + cert provisioning)

-TLS has no service class either — it lives at the interface and port level, and anything that asks the instance factory for a client gets a TLS one when the flag is on.
-That single substitution is what puts OTA, MQTT, email, IoT and GPIO posting on TLS without any of them knowing.
+TLS has no service class either — it lives at the interface and port level. `iInstanceInterface` hands out the one outbound client the services share, built on first call and kept: `getSharedTcpClientInstance()` and, in a TLS build, `getSharedTlsClientInstance()`.
+Two literal accessors rather than one that quietly returns whichever is compiled in, so a caller picks its transport and the call site says which.
+OTA, device-IoT and GPIO posting take the TLS client where the flag is on and the TCP one otherwise. **Email is TCP only** — the SMTP path carries no TLS support.
+MQTT builds a client of its own instead of sharing.

 BearSSL backs the ESP8266 port and mbedTLS the ESP32 one.
 Certificates and keys are read from the filesystem at runtime, defaulting to `/etc/http/server.crt`, `/etc/http/server.key`, `/etc/http/client-ca.crt` and `/etc/ssl/ca-bundle.crt`.